H Class 0-4-4T No 263

 Built: 1905 - Ashford Works, South Eastern & Chatham Railway (SE&CR)

 British Railways (BR) Power Classification: 1P

-Widespread closure of branches, coupled with the increasing progression of both dieselisation and electrification, quickly negated the need for pull-push fitted locomotives - No 31263, along with two other members of the class, worked the Central Section between Three Bridges and East Grinstead until 04 January 1964 and all were withdrawn the following day.
+Widespread closure of branches, coupled with the increasing progression of both dieselisation and electrification, quickly negated the need for pull-push fitted locomotives - No 31263 worked the Central Section between Three Bridges and East Grinstead (along with two other members of the class) until 04 January 1964 and was withdrawn the following day.

-A subsequent move to the former running shed at Ashford saw a complete boiler overhaul and a start to reinstating Mr Wainwright's ornate passenger livery, however, due to the limited scope for running her final move was forthcoming at the beginning of 1976.
-The H Class had long been admired by the Nuthatch Line Preservation Society (NLPS) considering her historical connection to the area and was only too pleased to offer the trustees a permanent home.
+A subsequent move to the South Eastern Steam Centre at Ashford, Kent, saw a complete boiler overhaul and a start to reinstating Mr Wainwright's ornate passenger livery, however, due to the limited scope for running at the former running shed her final move was forthcoming at the beginning of 1976.
+The H Class had long been admired by the Nuthatch Line Preservation Society (NLPS), considering her historical connection to the area, and was only too pleased to offer the trustees a permanent home.